How Can Seasonal Retail Events Influence Your Point Of Sale Displays?

 A lot of planning needs to go into any retail event, so you will need to give yourself and your business plenty of time to prepare.

 For bigger events, such as Christmas, planning may need to start up to a year beforehand, as they are such huge opportunities to generate profit.
 Smaller occasions, like St Patrick’s Day and Bank Holiday weekends, still require planning periods of around 30, 60 or 90 days depending on the scale of retail event you wish to hold.

 1. Identify your call to action

 No matter which seasonal event you are planning for, every retail event needs to have a clear goal and call-to-action that helps you achieve it.
-Unlike ecommerce stores, in which you can identify many different call-to-actions, such as signing up to mailing lists, clicking on an advertisement and calling a number, brick-and-mortar stores are all going to have the same big call-to-action: buy now!
+You can identify many different call-to-actions in e-commerce stores, such as signing up to mailing lists, clicking on an advertisement and calling a number.
+However, brick-and-mortar stores are all going to have the same big call-to-action: buy now!

 That being said, you can take this big goal of increasing sales and narrow it down to create a message that is specific to your target audience and sector.
 This could be anything from slashing prices all across the store, launching a brand new product at an initially discounted price, or buy-one-get-one-free offers.